|Alma Mater:||Mount St. Claire|

 He would end up at Mount St. Clare College (later Franciscan University) in Clinton, Iowa, where he was a two-year captain and team MVP.
 He was a first-team all-conference choice and led the team to its first conference title in school history.
 He graduated from Mount St. Clare in 2000.

-He started his coaching career there as a student assistant before starting as a grad assistant and later full-time assistant at Loras College in Iowa.
+He started his coaching career there as a student assistant before becoming a grad assistant and later full-time assistant at Loras College in Iowa.

 Heiar and his wife, Jessica, have one daughter, Alexis.